 Boronia Heights has linear parks and the Boronia Bushland Reserve, an area of about half a kilometre square.

-The census populations of Greenbank-Boronia Heights (mostly the latter) have been:
+The census populations of Boronia Heights (in the pre-1980s including Greenbank) have been: